ldaptools/ldaptools-bundle/Resources/doc/LDAP-Authentication-Provider.md

 ## Mapping LDAP Groups to Roles

-Mapping LDAP groups to specific roles can be done via the bundle configuration:
+Mapping LDAP groups to specific roles can be done via the bundle configuration.
+The groups can be mapped using their common name, GUID, SID, or full DN:

 ```yaml
 # app/config/config.yml